ShahriarCodes/Line-Follower-Robot/README.md

 # Line-Follower-Robot
-Code for line follower robot 13 sensor array
+Code for line follower robot with 13 sensor array